chainbonds/qPools-contract/README.md

 And please add more instructions on how to use it if you know more haha, or if you find stuff unclear.

+### (4) Update Addresses

+Go inside the following folder, and add the AMM program-address (which you received once you ran `anchor build`).

+- `solbond/deps/invariant/sdk/src/network.ts`
+-